I thought was time to do a full Xstream synthetic urine review, because of its position in the market.

 But for me, it’s the patented heat activator powder that makes Sub Solution a far better bet than Xstream, if you have the money to spend.

-You don’t need a heat pad, or microwave.
+You don’t need a heating pad, or microwave.
 You just tap in the powder, shake it, and it agitates the liquid to the correct temperature, which you can check on the thermometer strip.

 Once is at the correct temperature you can go and submit your sample.
 You can even sit in the testing room and double-check the temperature, and add a bit more powder to make sure that your sample is between 94-100 degrees Fahrenheit, the heat activator powder is that discreet and flexible, and works in 30 seconds.